Skip to content

 mockResolvedValueOnce

 Accepts a value that will be resolved during the next function call.
-If chained, every consecutive call will resolve specified value.
+TypeScript will only accept values that match the return type of the original function.
+If chained, each consecutive call will resolve the specified value.

 ts